 For example, there could be plenty of times when someone is streaming Netflix, while another is listening to music on Spotify, and another is gaming online.
 So your internet speed needs to be fast enough to handle all of these tasks at the same time.

 You could likely get away with a cheaper, slower fibre broadband speed below 35Mbps.
 But if you both often use the internet separately for bandwidth-hungry things like 4K streaming or gaming, you might have to look for something faster.

 If your entire household only occasionally uses the internet, a speed of 35Mbps could be the most cost-effective option.
 But if you or your children are often watching Netflix or YouTube or playing online games, a speed of 50-100Mbps would be best.

 50-100Mbps would be a safe bet if your household casually uses the internet, or you have children watching lots of videos.
 But if most people in the household use the internet a lot, such as high-quality TV streaming and working from home, a speed of 100Mbps or above would be ideal.

 Another thing to consider is whether you could benefit from a bundle deal that includes other services like pay-TV or a mobile contract.
-So the best fibre broadband deal for you might end up being one that brings multiple services into a single, cheaper monthly payment under the same provider.
+The best fibre broadband deal for you might end up being one that brings multiple services into a single, cheaper monthly payment under the same provider.

 Broadband and TV deals combine both your broadband and your TV service into the same contract.
 This is only possible with providers that offer both services, such as Sky, BT, Virgin Media, TalkTalk and others.
 But if you use both services quite regularly, you could save a significant amount each month, and avoid paying extra for two separate bills.